fisharebest/algorithm/README.md

 Graphs are specified as an array of edges, each with a cost.
 The example below is an undirected graph (i.e. if D→E is 9, then E→D is also 9.), because it is easy to understand and easy to draw.
-However, the algorithm works equally well for undirected graphs, where links can be one-way only or have different costs in each direction.
+However, the algorithm works equally well for directed graphs, where links can be one-way only or have different costs in each direction.
 ```
      D---9---E